smurashov/pumphouse/doc/RESOURCES.md

 Tenants don't have dependency on any other resource type to be moved to destination cloud.

-##### Migration strategy

-Three strategies allowed for migrating tenants:

-- *all* to move all tenants created in source cloud in a single batch
-- *used* to move only those tenants that have resources belonging to them (i.e. users, instances or images)
-- *specific* to move only tenant(s) specified by name or ID

 ##### Migration path

 Tenants are moved via calls to Identity API.
 Metadata read from source cloud API